InvasiveH8ter/NASDM/README.md

 #### Make Yearly Covariate Rasters
 Open the Make_Covariates_github notebook.

-Run the first 2 cells using the play button at the top and complete GEE authentication.
+Run the first 2 cells using the play button at the top GEE authentication will open a new window asking you to generate a token.
+You must Choose/Create a Cloud Project for your notebook.
+Here you need to click the link and accept the terms and conditions.
+Then click the button to create a new cloud project.
+This will take you back to the initial generate token screen where you should see your new cloud project name in the cloud project field.
+Generate the token and then paste the info at the bottom of the final screen into the field that is now available back in your Jupyter notebook.

 #### Configure the temporal and spatial settings for your taxa.
 state_abbrev = 'XX' # 2-digit postal abbreviation